K4KarolE/31_I_aM_Db_Bee/README.md

 # I aM D bee
 ## IMDb scraping app for movies, tv shows, tv mini-series..
-- Gets the IMDb link from clipboard
+- Gets the movie`s IMDb link from clipboard
-- Copies** the movie details(title, year, stars..) to the target excel sheet - user able to add the path of the excel sheet via UI
+- Copies** the details(title, year, director, stars, genres, date of the day, length of the movie) to the target excel sheet
-- ** using Selenium - able to add the chrome driver path via UI
 - Automatically opens the target excel sheet, once the data is saved
+$~$
-- Opens the movie poster in a new browser tab (if checked - multi size options)
-- Note: the poster image is not "right click copy-able" from the movie`s IMDb front page by default
+- Opens the movie poster in a new browser tab (if checked) - note: the poster image is not "right-click copyable" from the movie`s IMDb front page by default
-- Looks for the user`s native language movie title (if checked - multiple languages option)
+- Looks for the user`s native language movie title (if checked)
-- Automatically opens your movie database excel sheet (if the path added by the user via UI)
+- Automatically opens your movie database excel sheet (if the path added)
 $~$

 <div align="center">